cilium/cilium/Documentation/gettingstarted/nodeport.rst

 will be routed to one of the Service endpoints. ``externalIPs`` are not managed by Kubernetes and are the responsibility of the cluster administrator.

-If a service is defined with a ``externalIPs`` that belongs to the host where the service translation is being performed, the service translation is executed.
-In other words, if a pod tries to connect to an ``externalIP`` that does not belong to the host where it is hosted, the service translation does not occur and the traffic is sent to the external IP address without any service translation.

 Once configured, apply the DaemonSet file to deploy Cilium and verify that it has come up correctly: